tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 An unauthorised configuration change would appear as a divergence between the approved baseline and the current configuration, with no corresponding approval or change order.
 If the SCADA's configuration history shows a change was made at a specific time, but the change-control log shows no approval for that change at that time, the change is unauthorised.
-The most concerning scenario is a configuration change that makes protections less effective: alarm thresholds are raised (so alarms trigger less often), load-shedding logic is disabled, under-frequency protection settings are weakened.
-Such changes would be immediately suspicious because they reduce network resilience without apparent reason.
+A change that quietly weakens protection, and so lowers network resilience for no visible operational reason, reads as the most suspicious of all.

 ## Smallworld GIS model consistency

-The GE Smallworld GIS maintains Stedin's network model: the location and interconnections of all substations, feeders, switchpoints, and transformers.
+The GE Smallworld GIS maintains the network model: the location and interconnections of all substations, feeders, switchpoints, and transformers.
 This model is the canonical source for what the physical network is meant to be.
 The SCADA's network model is derived from Smallworld: the network structure in e-terra's configuration is built from the GIS model to ensure alignment.

 A consistent network model means: every device in the GIS model is accounted for in the physical network, every physical device has a corresponding GIS model entry, and the GIS topology matches the physical topology.
-Inconsistencies indicate either model corruption or physical changes that were not reflected in the model.
-A phantom device (exists in the GIS model but not physically) would be invisible in the SCADA and would cause confusing behaviour if an operator tried to control it.
-A missing device (exists physically but not in the GIS) would not be visible to the SCADA and could not be remotely controlled.
+Inconsistencies point to either a physical change never reflected in the model or a corrupted one: a phantom device present in the GIS but not the field, or a real device missing from it.
+Either way the model no longer describes the network the operator acts on.

 Smallworld changes go through change control: a work order authorises a model change (adding a new substation, removing a decommissioned device, changing a connection).
 The change is made in the GIS database by an authorised engineer, and